adi-ben-yehuda/Chat_in_terminal/README.md

 # Chat

 ## Introduction
-Create a chat that few pepole can communicate with each other.
+Create a chat using UDP Protocol that allows clients to communicate with each other.
 All the messages in the chat sent to the server that manage the chat.
-Given a new vector, which does not appear in the tagged vectors database, the algorithm will check which of the tagged vectors in the database, they are the closest to the new vector.
-Then, it takes the K closest ("similar") vectors to the input, checks what their labeling is, and classifies the new vector according to the most common labeling.

 ## Table of contents
 * [General Information](#general-information)